Just looking at that picture makes me anxious.

 Kind of like buying a stock (insert FANG name here) that everyone is talking about.
 Yuck.

 Bad idea.
 Almost always.
-(Will explain more about the exception below).
+(I’ll explain more about the exception below).

 Another very important skill to go with this is understanding how to look at markets as a whole.